MyOctopus/myoctopus/README.md

 ##**The Smart Home that is actually Smart.**

->###### *MyOctopus*   is less a smart home hub, more a smart home muti-tool limited only by the imagination of it's users.
+>###### *MyOctopus*: less a smart home hub, more a smart home muti-tool limited only by the imagination of it's users.

 **MyOctopus** is an open source smart home system running on open source hardware.
-It is not just a smart home hub, we are designing it to be a **smart** smart home system with multiple devices - it will learn from your daily patterns (using AI Algorithms), utilize parallel distributed computing, connecting **MyOctopus** devices together and connecting all your other smart devices into a grid, and it will be both an app-hosting and a development platform.
+It is not just a smart home hub, we are designing it to be a **smart** smart home system - it will learn from your daily patterns (using AI Algorithms), utilize parallel distributed computing, connecting **MyOctopus** devices together, and it will be both an app-hosting and a development platform.